DOING YOUR PART TO MANAGE ASCVD

 High Bad Cholesterol (LDL-C): The Risks

-When ASCVD goes unchecked, it can result in a buildup of plaque on the walls of your blood vessels.
+When bad cholesterol goes unchecked, it can result in a buildup of plaque on the walls of your blood vessels.
 This can lead to serious conditions, including the risk for heart attack and stroke.

 Another potential issue related to bad cholesterol is heterozygous familial hypercholesterolemia (that's a mouthful!), or HeFH.
 This means you have a lifelong elevation of LDL-C. If untreated, HeFH may lead to early-onset ASCVD.